bluedatainc/solutions/bdvcli_commands/bdvcli_commands.md

 ## 18. Add a port mapping

-  __Description__: Adds a port mapping where, <vm name> is the name of the virtual node/container,
+  __Description__: Adds a port mapping where, "<vm name>" is the name of the virtual node/container,
-  <port> is the port number being mapped (such as 22 for SSH or 443 for https), <map mode> Either http or tcp, depending on the service you are mapping and <tenant-id> is the ID of the tenant where this port mapping will apply.
+                   "<port>" is the port number being mapped (such as 22 for SSH or 443 for https), "<map mode>" Either http or tcp, depending on the service you are mapping and <tenant-id> is the ID of the tenant where this port mapping will apply.

+                   Run this command on Epic controller machine.

   __Command__: